-

 The jitters

-When samples are not output at their correct time relative to other samples, we have clock jitter and the associated distortion it causes.
+When samples are not output at their correct time relative to other samples, we have clocatz jitter and the associated distortion it causes.
 Fortunately, the current state of the art is very good for stable clocking, so this is not … Continue reading

 Posted in Digital Audio, Jitter